You can claim a relief to pay less Customs Duty and VAT if you re-import goods to the UK.

 You should claim relief at the time of import.
 If you do not do this, we may accept a late claim and repay the appropriate charges subject to conditions.

 How to claim

-You will need to prove that the goods satisfied the conditions for acceptance as returned goods at the time of previous export from the UK.
+You’ll need to prove that the goods satisfied the conditions for acceptance as returned goods at the time of previous export from the UK.